anterostecnologia/anterosdbcp/README.md

 *Default: none*

 &#128288;``driverClassName``<br/>
-HikariCP will attempt to resolve a driver through the DriverManager based solely on the ``jdbcUrl``, but for some older drivers the ``driverClassName`` must also be specified.
+AnterosDBCP will attempt to resolve a driver through the DriverManager based solely on the ``jdbcUrl``, but for some older drivers the ``driverClassName`` must also be specified.
 Omit this property unless you get an obvious error message indicating that the driver was not found.
 *Default: none*